chodar89/deck-box/README.md

 - Sort cards
 - Charts with deck statistics
 - Decks displays how many card we have and how many cards of each type is in the deck
 - Card pagination where user can pick how many card are displayed per page.
-App saves settings.
+App saves settings
+- Encrypoted password
+- Usefull link in slide menu.
+To hosting service, shop and official wizard site

 ## Technologies Used

-- HTML 5
+- HTML
 - CSS
 - Flask
 - Python 3